harvard-edtech/caccl-deploy/README.md

 }
 ```

 Once this role is created its ARN should be added to your `caccl-deploy` configuration file.
 See "Configuring caccl-deploy" above.
+Note that the AWS logins of caccl-deploy users must have the "sts:AssumeRole" permission for this role resource.

 ---